ABCmouse: Parent company

-In 2019, the company launched Adventure Academy, an educational app and game for children ages 8-13.
+In 2019, the company launched Adventure Academy, an educational app and game for children ages 8–13.
 It is an MMO with three-dimensional and multi-platform support, along with a core curriculum taught in schools and thousands of education activities.

-In January 2020, it launched The Age of Learning Foundation, a charitable organization that works with governments, NGOs and UNESCO's Global Education Coalition to provide the company's digital learning products at no cost to children worldwide.
 In September 2020, the company agreed to settle a Federal Trade Commission complaint alleging that some of its past marketing and billing practices were unfair or deceptive.
 The complaint focused on the 2015 – 2018 time period and affected tens of thousands of consumers, which the company claimed to be less than 2% of ABCmouse subscribers.
 The company did not admit guilt but agreed to pay $10 million to settle the charges and avoid a prolonged legal dispute.
-They also agreed to a number of marketing, billing, and cancellation practices specified by the FTC, many of which the company claims had already been implemented years ago.
+They also agreed to much marketing, billing, and cancellation practices specified by the FTC, many of which the company claims had already been implemented years ago.

-In June 2021, Age of Learning announced its new Schools Division and rollout of its first product offering, My Math Academy, a personalized, adaptive math program for pre-K through second grade, which has been tested in several school districts in the U.S.
+In June 2021, Age of Learning announced its new Schools Solutions Division and rollout of its first product offering, My Math Academy, a personalized, adaptive math program for pre-K through second grade, which has been tested in several school districts in the U.S. In January 2022, Age of Learning's Schools Solutions launched My Reading Academy, an adaptive game-based curriculum designed to help students in pre-k-2nd grade develop strong foundational reading skills.

 On June 29, 2021, it was reported that Age of Learning closed a $300 million round of funding—led by TPG, along with the Qatar Investment Authority, Madrone Capital Partners, and Tencent Holdings Ltd.—which valued the company at $3 billion.
 CEO Paul Candland was quoted by Bloomberg as saying the funding would be used for the company’s international expansion and development of new products.